radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Scope** – The set of resources which actions are allowed to be performed; within Radius, the scope is typically a resource group

-**Role Definition** – A commonly used pattern in cloud systems which includes the role name and a collection of allowed actions; specific implementations include Kubernetes Roles, AWS IAM roles, Azure role definitions, or Google Cloud custom roles
+**Role Definition** – A commonly used pattern in systems which includes the role name and a collection of allowed actions; specific implementations include Kubernetes Roles, AWS IAM roles, Azure role definitions, or Google Cloud custom roles

-**Role Assignment** – A commonly used pattern in cloud systems which maps a role definition to a user or set of users; specific implementations include Kubernetes RoleBinding, Azure role assignments, or Google Cloud role binding
+**Role Assignment** – A commonly used pattern in systems which maps a role definition to a user or set of users; specific implementations include Kubernetes RoleBinding, Azure role assignments, or Google Cloud role binding

 ## User profiles and challenges